Recording by Molly Brown

 Deep Times: A Journal of the Work That Reconnects

-Deep Times offers must-read articles, art, and poetry for people who have experienced the shift in perception invoked by the Work That Reconnects–of how life flows in relationships and systems, not isolated things, and how our selves are not separated from each other or Earth, but deeply interdependent.
+Deep Times offers nourishing articles, art, and poetry for people who have experienced the shift in perception evoked by the Work That Reconnects–of how life flows in relationships and systems, not isolated things, and how our selves are not separated from each other or Earth, but deeply interdependent.
 The journal provides brain-food, heart-food, and methods for those of us who are working to co-create life-sustaining, equitable cultures for all.
 The title comes from what Joanna Macy calls “Deep Time” work, in which we reconnect with ancestors and future beings to guide and inspire us.
 Deep Times follows the Spiral of the Work That Reconnects, with articles and poems on Gratitude, Honoring Our Pain for the World, Seeing with New Eyes, and Going Forth.

 An additional section, Evolving Edge, reflects a foundational shift within the Work That Connects to “decolonize” its assumptions, concepts, and practices.
 Evolving Edge features new theory and perspectives, and new and revised practices.
 There are also sections for Network and Resources (book reviews and suggestions, videos and films, websites, etc).
 May you find here inspiration and connections to support your work for the Great Turning to a Life-Sustaining Society.

-We publish Deep Times twice a year, now in a web-based edition to make the articles more readable and accessible.
-You can print out individual stories from the web-based issue; see the print button at the top of each story.
+We publish Deep Times twice a year, now in a web-based edition with recordings of all articles, poems, and biographies to make everything more readable and accessible.
+You can print out individual articles and poetry from the web-based issue; use the print button at the top of each entree.

 In August 2017, we published a special issue with a guest editorial team of BIPOC people.
 In August 2020, we published another special issue with a guest editorial team of young people.
 These and other back issues are available under Previous Issues.

 Please note that when you visit a previous issue, the index in the right hand column reflects the most recent issue, not the one you are browsing.
 The contents of that issue will appear in the main column on the left.